Cardano (ADA) wallet

 Your private keys are encrypted and never leave your device.
-You fully control your funds.
+Only you have control over your funds

 What is Cardano and the ADA Coin?

 The Cardano network is founded on a unique multilayer architecture, which separates it from blockchains like Ethereum and helps to establish it as part of the next generation of crypto-backed solutions.
-This architecture clearly distinguishes between settlement (CSL) and computational layers (CCL), with the former serving as a unit of account where token holders can send and receive ADA coins instantaneously.
+This architecture clearly distinguishes between settlement (CSL) and computational layers (CCL), with the former serving as a unit of account where token holders can send and receive ADA coins (Cardano native assets) instantaneously.
 The CCL layer features a complete set of common blockchain protocols, which can help to underpin intuitive smart contracts, ensure high levels of security, and provide more advanced functions, such as identity recognition and blacklisting.

 Overall, around 16% of the total ADA supply went to the project’s founders, with the remaining 84% being split amongst investors following the official Cardano launch and its year-long, $4 billion ICO.

-Then and Now - A Brief History of Cardano
+A Brief History of Cardano Blockchain

-After spending six months as part of the Ethereum founding team, he left in June 2014 and began to develop the Cardano network shortly afterwards.
+After spending six months as part of the Ethereum founding team, he left in June 2014 and began to develop the Cardano network shortly afterward.
 The network was officially launched in 2017, following the formation of IOHK and the creation of Cardano’s unique blockchain technology.
 At this time, Emurgo also proved to be a key partner in the development of the network, with this firm serving as a Japanese incubator that focuses on commercial ventures involving advanced blockchain technology.

 Cardano Technology - The Pros and Cons

-Upon its launch, Cardano’s ambitious goal was to empower “changemakers, innovators and visionaries” to bring about positive global change, while redistributing power from unaccountable structures to the margins and individuals.
+Upon its launch, Cardano’s ambitious goal was to empower “changemakers, innovators, and visionaries” to bring about positive global change while redistributing power from unaccountable structures to the margins and individuals.

-While such objectives are commonplace amongst decentralised blockchain networks, Cardano is established as a ‘third generation’ platform that can resolve many of the fundamental issues associated with alternatives such as Bitcoin and Ethereum.
+While such objectives are commonplace amongst decentralized blockchain networks, Cardano is established as a ‘third generation’ platform that can resolve many of the fundamental issues associated with alternatives such as Bitcoin and Ethereum.
 This highlights the primary selling point of Cardano, as while second-generation networks sought to build on the digital payment systems created by the first, they did little to address the various inefficiencies that plagued tokens such as Bitcoin.

-But what issues does Cardano positively resolve?
+What issues does Cardano Foundation positively resolve?

 Finally announced on March 5th last year, this protocol was found to vastly increase scalability while lowering latency for the blockchain, using minimal storage on the network’s nodes.
-This success may well pave the way for an even wider range of applications in the near-term, from micropayments to the creation of a secure voting mechanism and complex insurance contracts.
+This success may well pave the way for an even wider range of applications in the near term, from micropayments to the creation of a secure voting mechanism and complex insurance contracts.

 Key Perspectives and Takeaways